-How Often Should I Change My Diesel Engine Oil?
+How Often Should You Change Your Engine Oil?

-It seems everyone is an expert on this topic, but don’t believe every old timer you see on Facebook.
 When it comes to changing your engine oil, the answer is it depends.
-If you’re using your truck for “light duty” applications like basic commuting or weekend driving, every 5,000 to 10,000 miles is perfectly fine.
+If you’re using your truck for “light duty” applications like basic commuting or weekend driving, then changing your engine oil every 5,000 to 10,000 miles is typically fine.
 Where it gets tricky though is if your driving can be considered severe duty.
-This is things like heavy hauling, operating in extreme temperatures (Hot or cold), lots of idle time, things like that.
-For best results, we always recommend checking your owners manual first, and if you’re looking to save a few bucks on your oil and filters make sure you check out the folks at Doc’s Diesel.
+This includes things like heavy hauling, operating in extreme temperatures (hot or cold), lots of idle time, etc. For best results, we always recommend checking your owners manual first.

 ----------------------------------------------------------------------------------------